Want to learn how to webcast?

 So desired security is one consideration, another is scalability.
 If your viewership is expected to be potentially large, your delivery method needs to be able to scale accordingly.
-This white paper, Live Video Delivery System Built for Scalability, outlines a bit about how a system can be built to achieve scale, in particular how it’s done at IBM Cloud Video.
+This white paper, Live Video Delivery System Built for Scalability, outlines a bit about how a system can be built to achieve scale, in particular how it’s done at IBM Watson Media.

 Many solutions have value adds that go beyond security and scalability, though.
 From rudimentary requirements, like an embeddable player, to sophisticated processes like viewer tracking.
 A content owner will have to prioritize features and choose what to add in-house versus selecting a delivery provider that packages these with the service.
 One consideration to make, though, is the type of audience you want to reach.
 Encoders that are RTMP based will only be able to reach viewers that have a Flash based player with the raw feed.
 That will exclude mobile viewers, where Flash is generally not compatible.
 A way to reach this audience is through transcoding.
 This can make the stream compatible over these devices.
 However, compatibility is one component, the other is making sure the viewer can watch the content with their connection speed.
 This can be achieved through adaptive bitrate streaming, a process of serving different bitrate and resolution combinations of video content based on their connection speed.
 This technology is a component of mobile friendly delivery technology today, such as HLS (HTTP Live Streaming).
 So often when content is converted to be mobile compatible, supporting adaptive streaming can go along with it.
 That said, the adaptive technology needs the additional bitrates to switch to.
 There are two methods to achieve this, one is to send the multiple bitrates from the encoder.
 This isn’t recommended as it requires a faster Internet connection, which will be addressed in the next step.
 Instead, it’s recommended to go with a service that does cloud transcoding from a single, high quality stream.
 Essentially creating the additional resolution and bitrate combinations that will be used as part of the adaptive process rather than having to send them.